Quantum-Accelerators/quacc/README.md

 [**Coming Soon**](https://arosen93.github.io/quacc/)

 ## Installation
-The latest release of QuAcc can be installed as follows:
+QuAcc can be installed as follows:
 ```bash
 # For the latest release
 pip install quacc